Part 2: Why Use Radar for Situational Awareness?

 Situational awareness of movement by people, vehicles, vessels, and drones is an essential requirement for ensuring the safety of communities and gatherings as well as the success of military and national security missions.
 Today, there are a number of sensors and tools available for achieving situational awareness of a wide range of airborne, terrestrial, and maritime objects.
-This includes external data sources such as cameras, acoustic sensors, RF systems, and radar as well as tools like the UAS Traffic Management (UTM) and other pertinent data sources.
+This includes external data sources such as cameras, acoustic sensors, RF systems, and radar as well as tools like the UAS Traffic Management (UTM) and other pertinent data sources such as Remote ID.
 So how does one know which tools are best for the application’s situational awareness needs?
+In practice, this means combining data from cooperative sources such as Remote ID and UTM with non-cooperative sensors such as radar that detect physical objects regardless of whether they broadcast usable data.

-The short answer is that comprehensive coverage is achieved through a layered solution of sensors, software, and data to create a complete and accurate picture of the operating area.
-The command and control software layer, or just C2, is where both sensor performance and use case differences are magnified and compounded.
+The short answer is that comprehensive coverage is achieved through a layered solution of sensors, software, and data to create a complete and accurate picture of the operating area—one that includes movement of cooperative and non-cooperative objects.
+The command and control software layer, or C2, is where both sensor performance and use case differences are magnified and compounded.
 Sluggish data updates or poor positional accuracy may seem small, but manageable challenges are magnified when the result is optical sensors that can neither locate nor follow a drone intrusion.
 There are significant performance and application distinctions between the different sensor types that must be considered during planning, deployment, and operational phases.

 Radar: The Baseline for Superior Situational Awareness